SIRAHFF/documentation/_sources/SIRAHToolsGUI/SIRAHToolsGUI.rst.txt

 2. **Plot by frame** that plots the ``by_frame.mtx``.
 The ``by_frame.mtx`` file encompasses the percentage changes of each SS content throughout the simulation.
 This plot is a line plot, displaying three colors according to the SS classification: purple for H, yellow for B, and cyan for C.

-2. **Plot by frame** that plots the ``by_frame.mtx``.
-The ``by_frame.mtx`` file encompasses the percentage changes of each SS content throughout the simulation.
-This plot is a line plot, displaying three colors according to the SS classification: purple for H, yellow for B, and cyan for C.

 3. **Plot by Res** that plots the ``ss_by_res.mtx```.
 The ``ss_by_res.mtx`` file encompasses the percentage of each SS classification that each residue adopted throughout the simulation.
 This plot will display three colors according to the SS classification: purple for H, yellow for B, and cyan for C.

 “Analyze Psi/Phi” launches the “Ramachandran Plot Visualization Tool” interface (Figure 22).
 This interface allows for the loading of the ``psi.mtx`` and ``phi.mtx`` files via the “Load PSI” and “Load PHI” buttons, respectively.
 A Ramachandran plot is automatically generated to all chosen frames and can be iterated by using the “Frame” slider or “Go to frame” option.